lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 ## Part 1 How to train and run YoloV5 on local machines <a name="part1"></a>

-YOLO, short for " you only look once" is a popular object detection algorithm in computer vision that was first introduce by group of Professor Ali Farhadi, University of Washington, in 2016.
-YOLO was the first algortihm that made real time object detection possible.
+YOLO, short for " you only look once" is a popular object detection algorithm in computer vision that was first introduce by Professor Ali Farhadi's group, University of Washington, in 2016.
+YOLO was the first algorithm that made real time object detection possible.
 Since then, it has being through several iterations and has been improved continuely.
-Currently the latest version is YOLOv8, however, YOLOv5 famous for its easy to use and very high accuracy, is still one of the most common used versions of YOLO.
+Currently the latest version is YOLOv8, which performance better in some features and faster in realtime recognition.
+However, YOLOv5, famous for its' easy to use and high accuracy, is still one of the most common used versions of open source image detection model.

 ### Step A. Get YoloV5 and set up python environment <a name="part1_stepa"></a>